 However, the best part is that providers get those benefits while saving money— as discussed in previous blogs on Total Cost of Ownership.
 By moving integration engines to the cloud, providers can be prepared for IoT with the best ally to make the move safely and economically.

-To learn more about migrating to the cloud, read the white paper here.
+To learn more about migrating to the cloud, read our Guide: Moving health data integrations to the cloud.